PathMLP: Smooth Path Towards High-order Homophily: Details of Datasets

 \subsection{Normal Group}

-\begin{itemize}[leftmargin=10pt] \item \textbf{Cora, Citeseer and Pubmed}~\cite{cora} are homophily literature citation network datasets which nodes represent papers and edges represent the citation relationship between papers.
-Node features are the bag-of-words which describe whether each word exists in the paper, and node label denotes the academic topic. \item \textbf{Cora-full}~\cite{corafull1, corafull2} contains more papers and academic topics.
-The definition of nodes, edges and node features are same as Cora. \item \textbf{Actor}~\cite{actor} is a heterophily actor subgraph in co-occurrence network.
-Each node represents an actor and edge denotes co-occurrence on the same Wikipedia page.
-The graph utilizes some keywords in the Wikipedia pages as node features. \item \textbf{Chameleon-f and Squirrel-f}~\cite{evaluate} are obtained by de-duplication opeartions on Chameleon and Squirrel. \item \textbf{Tolokers}~\cite{evaluate} is a social network from Toloka crowdsourcing platform.
-Nodes represent workers and edges will be connected if tolokers works on same task.
-Node features include the worker’s profile information and task performance statistics.
-The label denotes whether the worker is banned in one project. \item \textbf{Roman-empire}~\cite{evaluate} is constructed by the Roman Empire article from Wikipedia.
-Each node is a word of the article and edges are based on dependency of words.
-The method of FastText extracts the embeddings of words.
-And the node is classified by its syntactic role. \item \textbf{Penn94}~\cite{LINKX} is a friendship social network from Facebook.
-Each node represents a student and is labeled with the gender of user.
-Edges represent the relationship of students.
-Node features consist of basic information about student which are major, second major/minor, dorm/house, year and high school. \item \textbf{Electronics}~\cite{electronics} is a network of amazon product.
-Nodes represent the product of Electronics and edges represent the association of various products.
-The dataset classifies electronic products into 167 categories, while node features represent product information. \end{itemize}
+\begin{itemize}[leftmargin=10pt] \item \textit{Cora}, \textit{Citeseer} and \textit{Pubmed}~\cite{cora} are homophily literature citation networks, where nodes represent papers and edges represent the citation relationship between papers.
+Node features are the bag-of-words which describe whether each word exists in the paper, and node label denotes the research field. \item \textit{Cora-full}~\cite{corafull1,corafull2} contains papers from more research fields based on \textit{Cora}. \item \textit{Actor}~\cite{actor} is an actor co-occurrence network, where nodes denote actors, edges denote co-occurrence relationships of actors on Wikipedia pages, and node features are constructed from keywords of Wikipedia pages. \item \textit{Chameleon-f} and \textit{Squirrel-f}~\cite{evaluate} are the deduplicated versions of \textit{Chameleon} and \textit{Squirrel}, respectively. \item \textit{Tolokers}~\cite{evaluate} is a social network from Toloka crowdsourcing platform, where nodes represent workers and two workers are connected if they work on the same task.
+Node features are constructed from workers' profile information and task performance statistics, and labels indicate whether a worker is banned in a project. \item \textit{Roman-empire}~\cite{evaluate} is constructed from the Roman Empire article in Wikipedia, where nodes denote words in the article, edges denote word dependencies, node features are constructed from word embeddings extracted by the FastText method, and labels are the syntactic roles of words. \item \textit{Penn94}~\cite{LINKX} is a Facebook social network, where nodes denote students and are labeled with the gender of users, edges represent the relationship of students.
+Node features are constructed from basic information about students which are major, second major/minor, dorm/house, year and high school. \item \textit{Electronics}~\cite{electronics} is an amazon product network, where nodes represent the product of Electronics and edges represent the association of various products.
+This dataset classifies electronic products into 167 categories, while node features are constructed from product information. \end{itemize}